 - Regarding Wands (G): Provide working examples when possible.
 More is better

-- Regarding Wands (H): Consider providing tips to cut down on the quantity of experimentation needed.
+- Regarding Wands (H): Consider providing tips to reduce the experimentation needed.
 (For example, for AI, teach how your AI system can be optimally trained.)